-It means leveling up to be the best version of yourself that you can possibly be.
-Getting there requires that you master both the internal and external factors that could prevent you from living your best life.
+It also means leveling up to be the best version of yourself that you can possibly be.
+But getting there requires that you master both the internal and external factors that could prevent you from living your best life.

 Picture yourself living your best life.
-Think about your surroundings—your location in the world, your house or office, the people around you.
-Envision what you’re wearing, what you’re doing throughout the day or week.
+Think about your surroundings—your location in the world, your house or office, and also the people around you.
+Also envision what you’re wearing, and what you’re doing throughout the day or week.